What is Ringworm Infection?

-If you suspect your cat may have ringworm, approach with caution, because it’s highly contagious and capable of transmitting from animal to human.
+If you suspect your cat has ringworm, approach with caution because it’s highly contagious and animals with ringworm are capable of transmitting from animal to human.
 It’s possible for a cat to carry ringworm spores and not show any symptoms, but most of the time the signs will manifest the same.

 Symptoms of Ringworm in Cats